ONEARMY/community-platform/packages/documentation/docs/Backend Development/emulator-seed-data.md

 By default this data is not committed to the repo and so initial data will be empty, however specific zip files have been generated from site backup files and can be loaded for testing

 ## Loading seed data
-By default when the script first runs it will populate seed data from [functions/data/seed](../../../../functions/data/seed).
-This can be repopulated either by deleting the [functions/data/emulated](../../../../functions/data/emulated) folder, or by manually calling the seed data script:
+By default when the functions start script runs it will call a script to populate seed data from [scripts/emulator/seed-data](../../../../scripts/emulator/seed-data).
+There are different versions depending on export date and operating system
+(known issue where data exported on windows won't always run on linux, pending possible fix via node 14 update or firebase exporter bin)
 ```
-yarn workspace functions run emulator:seed
+yarn workspace oa-scripts emulator:seed
 ```

 This will load the default seed data from the zip file [functions/data/seed](../../../../functions/data/seed/seed-default.zip).